AsertCreator/NetBlox/README.md

 ## Features
-well there are instances, scripting(maybe), networking, physics(maybe). roblox offers the same, but a lot better, netblox is very poorly made. also there's physics engine named qu3e-sharp, which i believe is licensed same as qu3e, so zlib.
+well there are instances, scripting(maybe), networking, physics(maybe). roblox offers the same, but a lot better, netblox is very poorly made. also there's physics engine named qu3e-sharp, which i believe is licensed same as qu3e, so zlib. the lua engine used is a modified version of moonsharp (so no luau for you)

 ## Architecture
 `AppManager` class is static and holds within task scheduler (i.e. game processor), a lot